What is the H3N2 flu strain? Symptoms and advice as UK cases surge

 What are the symptoms?

-Flu signs and symptoms develop very rapidly and extreme tiredness is common, which differs from the symptoms of colds which occur more gradually, according to the UKHSA.
+Flu signs and symptoms develop very rapidly and extreme tiredness is common, which differs from the symptoms of colds that occur more gradually, according to the UKHSA.

 The symptoms and severity of H3N2 illness have been similar to seasonal flu, including fever, cough, runny nose, and possibly other symptoms, such as body aches, vomiting, or diarrhoea.